Slicer/Slicer/Docs/developer_guide/script_repository/segmentations.md

 position = segmentationNode.GetSegmentCenterRAS(segmentId)
 print(position)

-# Center slice views on this position
+# Center slice views and cameras on this position
-slicer.modules.markups.logic().JumpSlicesToLocation(*position, True)

-# Center all cameras on this position
+for sliceNode in slicer.util.getNodesByClass('vtkMRMLSliceNode'):
+    sliceNode.JumpSliceByCentering(*position)
-for camera in slicer.util.getNodesByClass('vtkMRMLCameraNode'): camera.SetFocalPoint(position)
+for camera in slicer.util.getNodesByClass('vtkMRMLCameraNode'):
+    camera.SetFocalPoint(position)
 ```

 ### Read and write a segment as a numpy array